Starogard County

 Starogard County is bordered by Gdańsk County to the north, Tczew County to the east, Świecie County to the south, Tuchola County to the south-west, and Chojnice County and Kościerzyna County to the west.

-Administrative division
+Administrative divisions

 The county is subdivided into 13 gminas (three urban, one urban-rural and nine rural).
 These are listed in the following table, in descending order of population.